ropensci/software-review/editors_guide.md

         check on multiple platforms, using win-builder, r-hub, or other editors as needed.
 -   If initial checks show major gaps, request changes before assigning reviewers.
--   If the package raises a new issue for ROpenSci policy, open a discussion on the [ROpenSci forum](https://discuss.ropensci.org/) to discuss it with other editors ([example]()https://discuss.ropensci.org/t/overlap-policy-for-package-onboarding/368)
+-   If the package raises a new issue for rOpenSci policy, open a discussion on the [rOpenSci forum](https://discuss.ropensci.org/) to discuss it with other editors ([example]()https://discuss.ropensci.org/t/overlap-policy-for-package-onboarding/368)

 ## Assign reviewers: